JamesTsay-12/blog-site/_posts/2025-08-18-Molecular-Diagnostics-Status-CRC.md

 # Molecular Diagnostics in Colorectal Cancer – Standard of Care (Stage-Specific)

+**Note:** This blog is in progress, and I'm verifying the information

 # The Modern Role of Molecular Diagnostics in Colorectal Cancer